-- 1.1.
-There is a Global climate and nature crisis, and, as has been recognised by Members in previous discussions, the South Downs is no exception.
+There is a Global climate and nature crisis, and, as has been recognised by members in previous discussions, the South Downs is no exception.
 For example, the Endangered Species Report (2020) states that A quarter of Britain's native mammals are "at imminent risk of extinction".
-Similarly, the State of Nature Report (2019) also makes rather grim reading. - 1.2.
-The Defra response to this crisis is set out in the Government's 25 year Environment Plan (2018) and a number of subsequent measures including the Environment Bill.
+Similarly, the State of Nature Report (2019) also makes rather grim reading.

+The Defra response to this crisis is set out in the Government's 25 year Environment Plan (2018) and a number of subsequent measures including the pending Environment Bill/Act.
 The Glover Review was clear that Protected Landscapes need to do far more to restore biodiversity, but need to be given the tools and resources to make this possible.
-In the Ministerial Written Statement made by George Eustice, SoS for Defra, on 24th June, he said:
+In the Ministerial Written Statement made by George Eustice, SoS for Defra, on 24th July, he said: ADD QUOTE